hippietrail/pick-a-file/README.md

 # Pick-a-File

-`pick-a-file` is a command-line utility written in Rust that allows users to select a file from a specified directory based on one or more given file extensions.
+`pick-a-file` is a command-line utility written in Rust that allows users to select a random file from a specified directory based on one or more given file extensions.
 It supports an optional command-line switch to control output behavior.

 ## Features